Avatar

 I know that Clint doesn't actually act in this one, but I was really impressed with this film, that I just had to include it on this list.

-However, despite being forced to side up with a Women's Lib quota filler,
+However, despite being forced to side up with a quota filler for the Women's Lib Movement,

 During the first half of the 70's, "road pictures" were all the rage.
-And throughout the entirety of the decade, Clint Eastwood seemed to be a permanent fixture on movie theatre screens everywhere, no matter what time of the season it was.
+And throughout the entirety of the decade, Mr. Eastwood seemed to be a permanent fixture on movie theater screens everywhere, no matter what time of the season it was.

 So it was inevitable that the two would meet.

-Add in the promising directorial debut of Michael Cimino (a director who's who high-profile potential would be responsible for The Deer Hunter, but then quickly spiral towards critical & commercial disasters like Heaven's Gate & Year Of The Dragon...) and the scene-stealing performance of Jeff Bridges,
+Add in the promising directorial debut of Michael Cimino (a director who's who high-profile potential would be responsible for The Deer Hunter, but then quickly spiral towards critical and commercial disasters like Heaven's Gate and Year Of The Dragon...) and the scene-stealing performance of Jeff Bridges,

 and what you end up with is a road picture that, when compared to other films of the genre, seems to get better mileage than the rest as the years go by.

-Well, the same year that Dirty Harry made his movie debut, Evelyn Draper came along in Play Misty For Me & showed all the men that she not only is she also mad, but more importantly, that she is a woman scorned.
+Well, the same year that Dirty Harry made his movie debut, Evelyn Draper came along in Play Misty For Me and showed all the men that not only is she as angry as the rule busting inspector, but more importantly, that she is a woman scorned.

 In other words,